 Free Range Bar (Camp North End)

-Free Range Bar, as the Camp North End location of Free Range Brewing is now known, is likely to be a big spot for visitors in the future.
-It’s not really that big inside, but you’ve got all of Camp North End as your outdoor seating space.
-Plus, there are several food vendors on-site at Camp North End (including Leah & Louise, which was recently named one of the Best New Restaurants in America by Esquire Magazine, and provides the bar snack menu).
+Free Range Bar, as the Camp North End location of Free Range Brewing is now known, is a popular spot for visitors to Camp North End.
+Though the inside is somewhat small, you’ve got all of Camp North End as your outdoor seating space.
+Plus, there are several food vendors on-site at Camp North End for when hunger strikes, as well as a number of retail opportunities to keep you entertained.

 Free Range Brewing (NoDa)